andyvroberts/Design/Analytics/Property-Prices-Paid.md

 For the Price Paid data, the only fact in the file is the property **Price**.

 #### Dimension
 A Dimension is additional, related, or relevent business information that is associated to a Fact.
-For example, the **Month** a property was sold, or the Geographic **Region** of that property.
+For example, the **Month** a property was sold, or the geographic **Locality** of that property.
 For the Price Paid data, all the items except for the Price (a Fact).
 ID (no business meaning) and Record Type & PPD Category (technical meta-data) are Dimension values.

 #### Measure